raxityo/concordia-latex-template/README.md

 Modify `.gitignore` according to your requirements.

-Note: This is an official template from Concordia University, but it is **derived** from official template provided by ENCS Concordia.
+Note: This is **not** an official template from Concordia University, but it is **derived** from official template provided by ENCS Concordia.
 If you prefer, you can get official template by following [these instructions](https://aits.encs.concordia.ca/helpdesk/faq/showfaq.php?id=138).